[[updated February 20, 2018]]

 Scheduling software can be one of the best tools that you can have in a world that relies so heavily on social media.
 It lets you share updates at peak times without actually having to be on your device to press “Post,” and lets you schedule content as far in advance as you’d like.

 Agorapulse’s scheduling tools make it possible for you to schedule Instagram posts ahead of time (including right from the mobile app).
+As of 2018 you can also publish directly to business profiles from Agorapulse.
 This makes the process of organizing your social media calendar so much easier, allowing you to plan posts for the perfect days and times.

 There are, however, several mistakes that users commonly make when trying to schedule Instagram posts; these mistakes can not only prevent you from getting the best results on your content, they can prevent you from uploading your post entirely.
 Let’s take a look at the four most common Instagram scheduling mistakes and how to avoid them.

 Believe it or not, one of the most common mistakes we see happening is people trying to schedule an Instagram post that does not contain an image.
 This happens most often when people are trying to schedule a post for multiple platforms at once; Facebook and Twitter, after all, don’t require images to post.
 Instagram, however, does.

 Instagram is a visual platform; the images and videos posted on it are the very reason the site was created.
 Even if you just want to create an image that only has text on it, that’s fine—but it needs to show up as an image file.

 If you try to schedule a post to Instagram using the Agorapulse desktop app without an image, you’ll get a kind reminder to put one in.

 You’ll just need to click on the camera icon to attach your photo.